CodingTrain/Live-Poll/README.md

 ## Available Routes

-* http://localhost:3000/create for creating a new poll
+* http://localhost:3000/create to create a new poll
-* http://localhost:3000/newest for the results of the newest poll
+* http://localhost:3000/newest to show the results of the newest poll
-* http://localhost:3000/poll/{pollId} for the results of a specific poll
+* http://localhost:3000/poll/{pollId} to show the results of a poll
-* http://localhost:3000/vote/{pollId} for voting in a poll
+* http://localhost:3000/vote/{pollId} to vote in a poll

 ## Contributors ✨